Army Tuition Assistance Benefits – How to Pay for Your College Education

 For example, the DoD offers military members the opportunity to take credit by examination tests, including the CLEP and DANTES tests.

 Passing these test gives students college credits at a variety of colleges and universities.
-They can be a great way to reduce the amount of time needed to achieve a degree.
+They can be a great way to reduce the time needed to achieve a degree.
 I used these extensively while taking classes on active duty.
 Many colleges and universities also offer credits for military service.

-Other ways to pay for college include using the Montgomery GI Bill, the Post-9/11 GI Bill, military scholarships, federal grants, grants and scholarships from schools, and other tuition assistance programs.
+Other ways to pay for college include the Montgomery GI Bill, the Post-9/11 GI Bill, military scholarships, federal grants, grants and scholarships from schools, and other tuition assistance programs.